edrubin/EC524W26/projects/class-project-02/README.md

 ## Some ideas for topics

-You are not limited to these ideas, but here are some suggestions:
+You are not limited to these ideas, but here are some suggestions (some of the topics below are very broad; you might want to choose something more specific):

 - Multi-level output (esp. ordered)
 - Maximum likelihood estimation
 - Discriminant analysis
 - Bayesian machine learning methods
 - Relaxing IID assumptions
-	- Clustering
 	- Time-series prediction (esp.
 CV)
 	- Spatial prediction (esp.
 CV)
 - Image processing (e.g., facial recognition or satellite imagery)